defold/defold.github.io/_posts/2022-09-16-The-feature-request-journey.md

 ### Planning
 At this point we have decided to start working on the feature request.
-We review all comments and information in the feature request and the feature request is assigned to an upcoming release project on GitHub (example: https://github.com/defold/defold/projects/69).
+We review all comments and information in the feature request and the feature request is assigned to an upcoming release project on GitHub ([example](https://github.com/defold/defold/projects/69)).

 ### Design
-We almost always start with a design document where we try to answer the following questions:
+We almost always start with a design document where we answer the following questions:

 * **What do we want to do?**
 "We want to add frustum culling for labels"